2023 Most Popular Allied Health Services Associate Degree Schools in Wisconsin

 The average amount in student loans that medical assisting majors at FVTC take out while working on their Associate Degree is $22,492.

-Blackhawk Technical College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
-It came in at #10 on the list.
-Located in the small suburb of Janesville, BTC is a public college with a small student population.
+With a ranking of #10, Blackhawk Technical College did quite well on this year’s most popular schools for allied health and medical assisting services students working on their associate degree.
+Located in the small suburb of Janesville, BTC is a public school with a small student population.

 About 76% of the students majoring in medical assisting at the school are women while 24% are male.